Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Completed multiple renovation projects within the timeframes specified while maintaining the highest quality standards.
+- Achieved successful completion of multiple remodeling projects within timeframes that were specified, while maintaining the highest quality standards.

-- Collaborated with other tradespeople on building sites in order to guarantee a smooth working processes and the respect of project deadlines.
+- Worked with other tradespeople on building sites in order to guarantee smooth work flow and respect for deadlines for projects.

-List each job experience by reverse order of chronological sequence, starting with the most recent position.
+Write down each job experience with reverse chronological order starting with the most recent position.

 5. Education

-Within this area, write about your academic background in relation to carpentry.
-Include the name of your institution, the degree/diploma you received (if applicable), and the year of completion.
+Within this area, you should mention your educational background related to carpentry.
+Include the name of your institution, the degree/diploma you received (if applicable) and the year of completion.

 Example: